 Roasted Figs with Goat's Cheese and Balsamic

-Once figs come in to season and are perfectly ripe you really don’t need much to enjoy them.
+Once figs come into season and are perfectly ripe you don’t need much to enjoy them.
 This dish of classic flavor combinations celebrates the beautiful simplicity of this very underutilized fruit.

 1. Preheat oven to 400 degrees Fahrenheit.

 4. Remove the figs from the oven and let cool slightly.
-To finish, place the figs on a serving platter, liberally drizzle with olive oil and the balsamic reduction.
+To finish, place the figs on a serving platter, liberally drizzle with olive oil, and balsamic reduction.
 Add a bit more cracked pepper before serving.